ga-wdi-lessons/js-events-callbacks/readme.md

 In the context of an event listener callback, `this` always refers to the object that triggered the event.

+### You Do: This Practice (10 minutes / 1:35)

+Clone and follow the instructions in this [repository](https://github.com/ga-wdi-exercises/events-this-practice).

 If you're curious, here's a short solution to the earlier Color Scheme Picker exercise that makes use of `this`.
 Keep in mind, this is advanced!
 You are not expected to be able to write code like this yet.

 ```js